 - A pioneering telehealth program, which gives remote, underserved communities access to academic specialty and subspecialty care

-UC Davis School of Medicine is one of the nation's leading medical schools, recognized for its research and primary-care programs.
-The school places in the top 20 percent of institutions in the country for research funding from the National Institutes of Health (NIH), and is home to one of the nation’s inaugural Clinical Translational Science Centers.
+UC Davis School of Medicine is one of the nation's leading medical schools, recognized for its research and primary-care programs and more.
+The school ranks among the nation's best in U.S. News & World Report ratings, including several top-10 scores.
+It also places among the nation's leading schools for research funding from the National Institutes of Health (NIH), and is home to one of the nation’s inaugural Clinical Translational Science Centers.

 - A national reputation for life-changing biomedical discoveries